ajaygunalan/mycobot_ros2/README.md

 **Steps/Notes:**

-- **Pilz Industrial Motion Planner:** A deterministic planner ideal for simple, constrained motions (linear, circular, or PTP moves) where speed and predictability are key ([Difference between Pilz, STOMP, and OMPL Planners](https://automaticaddison.com/difference-between-pilz-stomp-and-ompl-planners/#:~:text=When%20to%20use%20Pilz)) ([Difference between Pilz, STOMP, and OMPL Planners](https://automaticaddison.com/difference-between-pilz-stomp-and-ompl-planners/#:~:text=Use%20Pilz%20when%20your%20cooking,stirring%20motion%20in%20a%20bowl)). *When to use:* repetitive or industrial tasks like a straight-line approach or a fixed stirring motion – Pilz ensures consistent and fast execution.
+- **Pilz Industrial Motion Planner:** A deterministic planner ideal for simple, constrained motions (linear, circular, or PTP moves) where speed and predictability are key. *When to use:* repetitive or industrial tasks like a straight-line approach or a fixed stirring motion – Pilz ensures consistent and fast execution.

-- **STOMP (Stochastic Trajectory Optimization for Motion Planning):** An optimization-based planner that improves trajectory smoothness and can escape local minima due to its stochastic nature ([Difference between Pilz, STOMP, and OMPL Planners](https://automaticaddison.com/difference-between-pilz-stomp-and-ompl-planners/#:~:text=When%20programming%20a%20robotic%20arm,each%20one%20over%20the%20others)) ([Difference between Pilz, STOMP, and OMPL Planners](https://automaticaddison.com/difference-between-pilz-stomp-and-ompl-planners/#:~:text=When%20to%20use%20STOMP)). *When to use:* if you need a smooth path or have path constraints (e.g., maintain a certain orientation) – STOMP trades extra computation time for a potentially higher-quality path.
+- **STOMP (Stochastic Trajectory Optimization for Motion Planning):** An optimization-based planner that improves trajectory smoothness and can escape local minima due to its stochastic nature. *When to use:* if you need a smooth path or have path constraints (e.g., maintain a certain orientation) – STOMP trades extra computation time for a potentially higher-quality path.

 - **OMPL (Open Motion Planning Library):** A set of sampling-based planners (default in MoveIt) good for complex, high-dimensional planning problems. *When to use:* for general-purpose planning in cluttered environments or when no special constraints require Pilz or STOMP – OMPL offers flexibility and a variety of planning algorithms.

 - **Selecting a Planner:** In the MoveIt RViz Motion Planning panel, you can choose the planner.
-By default, the MoveIt config uses Pilz as the pipeline ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=.planning_pipelines%28%20pipelines%3D%5B,publish_robot_description%3DFalse%2C%20publish_robot_description_semantic%3DTrue%2C%20publish_planning_scene%3DTrue%2C)).
+By default, the MoveIt config uses Pilz as the pipeline.
 To try OMPL or STOMP, open the **Planning** tab in RViz and look for the planner/pipeline selection drop-down (it may list OMPL, Pilz, STOMP if configured).
 Select the desired planner and click **Plan** again to see how the trajectory or planning time changes.

 No additional launch commands are needed beyond what was done in Tutorial 2.
 This step is about exploring the planners:
   - For example, try planning a move with **Pilz** (notice it may choose a simple linear path) versus **OMPL** (which might take a slightly different path or longer planning time if obstacles are present).
   - If STOMP is installed and configured, you can set it as the planner and plan; STOMP may produce a smoother path if one exists, at the cost of more planning time.

-**Key Points:** Pilz is **fast and deterministic** (great for known simple motions) ([Difference between Pilz, STOMP, and OMPL Planners](https://automaticaddison.com/difference-between-pilz-stomp-and-ompl-planners/#:~:text=,don%E2%80%99t%20require%20complex%20trajectory%20planning)), STOMP focuses on **trajectory optimization**, and OMPL is a **general framework** that includes many planners (RRT, PRM, etc.).
+**Key Points:** Pilz is **fast and deterministic** (great for known simple motions), STOMP focuses on **trajectory optimization**, and OMPL is a **general framework** that includes many planners (RRT, PRM, etc.).
 In practice, you choose based on your task needs.
-MoveIt 2 allows configuring multiple pipelines; in our setup, all three are available, and you can switch as needed without restarting Gazebo ([How to Configure MoveIt 2 for a Simulated Robot Arm](https://automaticaddison.com/how-to-configure-moveit-2-for-a-simulated-robot-arm/#:~:text=.planning_pipelines%28%20pipelines%3D%5B,publish_robot_description%3DFalse%2C%20publish_robot_description_semantic%3DTrue%2C%20publish_planning_scene%3DTrue%2C)).
+MoveIt 2 allows configuring multiple pipelines; in our setup, all three are available, and you can switch as needed without restarting Gazebo.

 ----